Custom Solution Development

 Build

-AI-augmented pods on 1–5 day cycles.
+AI-augmented PODs on 1–5 day cycles.
 PMD plus AI code review on every PR, automated coverage on the flows the business runs on.

 • AI-augmented agile delivery